alx-sch/alx-sch/README.md

 ## About Me

-Biotech scientist turned funding consultant turned start-up enthusiast with a passion for data! 👨‍🔬 💰 🚀 📊
+Biochemical scientist turned funding consultant turned start-up enthusiast with a passion for data! 👨‍🔬 💰 🚀 📊

 Technology has always fascinated me, and people intrigue me even more.
 The interplay between the two, how technology shapes lives, is genuinely captivating.
 With a knack for unraveling complexity and a gift for communicating ideas and visions, I've not only secured funding for countless R&D projects but also wrangled the whirlwind of a tech start-up's operations.